jpalardy/jpalardy.github.io/_posts/2016-12-26-best-books-i-read-2016.markdown

 Did it change my life?
 Maybe.

-I've never been much of a hoarder, but I have rooms, closets, drawers and boxes that aren't exactly tidy.
+I've never been much of a hoarder, but I have rooms, closets, drawers, and boxes that aren't exactly tidy.
 When you think about why you're holding on to physical things in your life, you probably don't have good reasons.
 [The things you own end up owning you](https://www.youtube.com/watch?v=tPPvkhGZT7Y).